Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![ffuf scan](/assets/images/Coffe%20Shop/admin_php.png)

 Running the following ffuf scan enumerated `/admin/admin.php` for us.
 We will login with Jeremy's admin credentials that we obtained earlier and navigate to that

 ![Add Coffee Page](/assets/images/Coffe%20Shop/add%20new%20coffee.png)

 It looks like we have the ability to upload.
-Let's see what happens when we upload our new coffee item
+Let's see what happens when we upload our new item

 ![MLG Coffee](/assets/images/Coffe%20Shop/MLG%20Coffee.png)